pimoroni/propeller-hat/documentation/Propeller-IDE-Getting-Started.md

 That's it!

-**Note: As of Jan 2016 I've had trouble with the loader in version 0.34.4, I recommend trying version 0.33.3 instead.**

-**Note: At time of writing I've been having trouble with Jessie and GPIO-based reset.
-As a temporary fix you can run the following before each upload attempt: `echo 17 > /sys/class/gpio/export`**

 ##Update

-Propeller IDE 0.33.3 is the latest recommended build ( I've had problems with PropellerManager in 0.34.4 ).
-These instructions have been updated to reflect the 0.33.3 install process.
+Propeller IDE 0.36.7 is the latest recommended build.
+These instructions have been updated to reflect the 0.36.7 install process.
 Enjoy!

-You can find out more about the new Propeller IDE here: https://github.com/parallaxinc/PropellerIDE/releases/tag/0.33.3
+You can find out more about the new Propeller IDE here: https://github.com/parallaxinc/PropellerIDE/releases/tag/0.36.7

 ##Preface